Bushfire Volunteers hereby provides formal notice of its 2023 Annual General Meeting and election of State Committee members.

 - If you would like to appoint a proxy, please email the Returning Officer () before 5pm Friday 8th September 2023 and include your name, Brigade name, Brigade role and the name of the person your Brigade would like to appoint as your proxy at the AGM.

 - You may choose to delegate your proxy to any specific member or a general member of the Committee, including a Zone Representative, the President, Vice President or Secretary.

 Note 5 – Election/Declaration of 2023/24 Board Members and Zone Representatives (State Committee)

 - Nominations for vacant Board Member and Zone Representative (State Committee) positions are now open

-- Visit our Current Opportunities page for more information and the nomination form
+- Visit our Current Opportunities for more information and here is the Nomination Form.

 Note 7 – Confirmation or variance of membership fees

 This agenda item is a legally required default item and has not been “moved” or championed by any member or the Committee in any way.

 Members are aware that the association continues to work very hard to correct the historical imbalance in government funding provided to volunteer associations to enable long term planning and respond more effectively and efficiently to the growing demands of government.